 A dispatch management system allows you to oversee transportation types ranging from shipping and buses to moving companies, airlines and more.

-Now let’s explore some of the main benefits of dispatch software.
+Now let’s explore some of the main benefits of dispatch systems.

 Dispatch management software gives you complete control of every transportation process.
 Track locations and statuses with GPS and interactive maps, giving you complete control over when and where to dispatch your drivers.